kleinesfilmroellchen/sof-language/README.md

 This document will not explain the concept of a stack, please consult The Internet for information on stacks in computer science.

 **This is a Work In Progress (WIP).
-Currently, the language is not turing-complete (lacks any method of control flow divergence, decision-making etc.), which is the main goal at the present time.
-Also, the program is extremely buggy and should not be used for anything serious.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.
+The program is extremely buggy and should not be used for anything serious.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

 ### Installation and CLI usage

 This is an Eclipse project, so I recommend cloning it with git and importing it into your workspace (again, there are great explanations for both of these).
-After building normally into the `/bin` folder, you should be able to execute the main CLI with a normal launch configuration.
+After building normally into the `/bin` folder, you should be able to execute the main CLI class with a normal launch configuration.
 Alternatively, use the command line

 ```
 java -p bin -m sof/klfr.sof.cli.CLI [arguments]
 ```

 assuming that you have java 12+ on your $PATH and you are inside the root folder of the project.
-Replace \[arguments\] with whatever arguments you want to give to SOF
+Replace \[arguments\] with whatever arguments you want to give to SOF.

 The command line tool currently supports the following arguments and options (taken from help output):